HamzaHassanain/hamza-backend-web-library-cpp/README.md

 # Simple C++ Backend Web Library

-A simple C++ Web Framework for building some web applications.
+A lightweight **C++ Web Framework** for building web applications.

-Built over the HTTP server I built here [hamza-http-server](https://github.com/HamzaHassanain/hamza-http-server-lib)

-It also uses these two libraries:
+It is built on top of my custom HTTP server: [hamza-http-server](https://github.com/HamzaHassanain/hamza-http-server-lib).

+This framework also integrates with the following libraries:

-[hamza-json-parser](https://github.com/HamzaHassanain/hamza-json-parser) For JSON parsing and manipulation.
+* [hamza-json-parser](https://github.com/HamzaHassanain/hamza-json-parser) — for efficient JSON parsing and manipulation.

-[hamza-html-builder](https://github.com/HamzaHassanain/hamza-html-builder) For building HTML responses.
+* [hamza-html-builder](https://github.com/HamzaHassanain/hamza-html-builder) — for generating dynamic HTML responses.

+Would you like me to make it more **technical and professional** (like documentation style) or more **casual and approachable** (like a project README intro)?

 ## Table of Contents